hak5/packetsquirrel-payloads/payloads/library/remote-access/SSH-proxy-pivot/readme.md

-# Squirrel SSH Proxy Pivor
+# Squirrel SSH Proxy Pivot
 ___
 Have you ever laid down a Squirrel and thought 'darn I really want to pivot through this network, but I left all my leet tools on my other machine.'